akuaflowra/AutoReplace/README.md

 # AutoReplace
 You can make auto repainted mods with this enjoy !!!! (textures)

-use this on dump textures from dolphin or any emulator that supports it
+use this on dumped textures from dolphin or any emulator that supports it

 Tip: To dump all textures without playing the whole game, search up Hd texture pack of whatever game or use this program https://github.com/Venomalia/DolphinTextureExtraction-tool